hermitbill/SQL-R-Data-Analysis-and-Visualization-Projects/pet_store/README.md

 ![](img/pet_life_v_wet_pet_food.png)

+## Conclusion
+* There are no major differences in genders.
+* Must pet food is bought during the holiday seasons.
+* Sunday, Tuesday and Thursdays are popular days that wet pet food are purchased.
+* Wet pet food are common with small pet owners and mature pets.
+* Super premium food is the must popular pet food tier.
+* The favorite flavors include Chicken and Beef Chicken Lamb.
+* Digestion and skin & coat are common issue among pets.
+* Null & Default (walk-ins) and Search Generic are how must pet owners and people find the store.

 ## Suggestions

-* Stocking products that is good for digestion, skin and coat.
+* Stocking products that are good for digestion, skin and coat.
-* Making it clear on the website the different variety of wet food  products
+* Making it clear on the website the different variety of wet food  products (better UX/UI).
 * Stock more Chicken and Beef Chicken Lamb flavor foods.